Bleyddyn/Bleyddyn.github.io/_posts/2018-02-03-hyperparameters-1.md

 # Future

 * Plot each hyperparameter against the validation accuracy to see if there are any obvious trends.
+  * I had a quick look at this and batch size, learning rate and L2 regularization all show very faint curves with peaks about where hyperopt found then.
+I could almost certainly narrow the search spaces the next time I do this.
 * Try again with skopt (SciKit Learn's optimization module).
 * Repeat all of the above with RNN layers?
 * Clean up the data with my dagger tool, retesting after each quarter of the data, maybe?

+# Version

+Updated Feb 7, 2018 with the hyperopt plot and some details about individual hyperparameters.

 ---